An article about social networks-Part I

-It’s important to understand what we are talking about when talk about social networks.
+It’s important to understand what we are talking about when mentioning social networks.

 “Facebook helps you connect and share with the people in your life.” — Facebook homepage

-The social network revolution digitalize our relationship in a way that we didn’t expect 10 years ago.
-And that’s why a social transformation will lead a social network transition to something closer to humans, more emotional and into a channel that will have a more real appearance.
+The social network revolution digitalizes our relationships in a way that we didn’t expect 10 years ago.
+And that’s why this social transformation will lead social networks to transition to something closer to humans, more emotional, and into a channel that will have an appearance closer to humans (video).

-This is already starting for the web with the renew of all the web technologies.
+This already started with the improvement of our web technologies.

 From Social Web to Physical Web

-Reducing the gap between our physical world and the technology has never been so true.
+Reducing the gap between our physical world and technology has never been so true.

 We overcame the “username” trend to a “real name” user profile.
-We identify ourselves online by who we are and not who we want to be.
+We identify ourselves online by who we are and not by who we want to be.
 We are creating the story of our life with social media by twisting the reality and we are getting bored with that.
-Now we want to live and experienced rather than story-telling what we want.
+Now we want to live and experience it rather than story-telling what we want.